 To reach this goal, Catmull instead chooses to use the word candor, rather than honesty.
 His logic, is that dishonesty, or the lack of honesty, has a negative aspect to it.
 Although candor is often thought of as the same thing, there are important distinctions.
 The opposite of candor can sometimes be discretion or the choice not to speak up.
 But, while it can have it's own shortcomings, candor doesn't have the ethical baggage that comes with honesty.
 Catmull sees management's role as understanding the baggage, spotting it and then working towards reducing it or eliminating it, which is why he values the importance of cador over honesty, and sought to ensure it was used effectively.

 Providing feedback during the development process wasn't something new, but Catmull and his team saw some inherent barriers in the traditional process.
 First, the feedback would come as notes from a wide group, including the studio executives (the money).
-The typical immediate reaction from the filmakers was that the executives were providing notes without being story tellers or filmakers.
+The typical immediate reaction from the filmmakers was that the executives were providing notes without being story tellers or filmmakers.
 Additionally, there was an unstated, or sometimes stated, direction that the notes had to then be followed.

 The team at Pixar eliminated these two barriers using what they called the Braintrust.
 This collective group would meet to provide feedback every month or so to the film's director during the development process, a process which could last as long as 5 years in some cases.
-The Braintrust would only include other filmakers (storytellers, directors, animators, etc.).
+The Braintrust would only include other filmmakers (storytellers, directors, animators, etc.).
 Catmull and other executives would be included, but their primary purpose was to ensure the feedback process was working as intended.
-They were all filmakers that had been through the same process, so the each understood the importance of frank feedback.
+They were all filmmakers that had been through the same process, so the each understood the importance of frank feedback.
 The second key change they made was that the Braintrust had no authority.
 The film's director did not have to accept any of the feedback.
 The feedback was also focused on highlighting problems rather than providing prescriptions.
-The filmaking team would determine the solutions.
+The filmmaking team would determine the solutions.

 Catmull describes the development process as one that always starts with "something that sucks" and, through iterations, gets better and better, and sometimes achieves excellence on the final release.
 All the filmakers know this so they don't try to protect their initial ideas.
 They welcome and know they need the feedback.
 It took many years for this process to work as intended and people needed experience providing and receiving the feedback.
 To keep it moving forward they added new people to the process, fully realizing the new members may be uncomfortable as they provided feedback to some of the successful and famous filmakers.
 But the process has continued to generate results.